dolafson/dnd-dpr/README.md

 In no particular order ...

 - add unit tests
-- add support for 2014 spells, with disambiguation
-  - (when spell exists in multiple sources, indicate which one is preferred)
-  - we may be able to extract this choice from the DND Beyond character data
 - add support for cascading conditions between attacks, for example:
   - cast Mind Sliver, which on a hit reduces the target's next save roll by 1d4
   - then cast a different spell which requires a save roll, including the above penalty